file9.ai

 Government

-The islands and atolls are unincorporated and unorganized territories of the United States, managed by the U.S. Fish and Wildlife Service.
-They operate as part of the National Wildlife Refuge System, with the laws of the U.S. applying to the regions.
+The islands are unincorporated territories of the United States, managed under the laws of the US.
+With the exception of Palmyra Atoll, they are administered as part of the National Wildlife Refuge System, focusing on the preservation of wildlife and natural habitats.

 Military and Security